henrikmotzkus/AutomationDemo/README.md

 1. Deployment basics like: scopes, ARM scripts, linked templates, secret handling, custom script extensions
 2. Where to store my deployment scripts
-3. Building a sofisticated deployment environments with an Azure function
+3. Building a sophisticated deployment environments with an Azure function
 4. Reference to the enterprise scale landing zone
 5. Use of built in management tool like: Blueprints, Managed Apps, Custom UIs
 6. A little bit of terraform